eclipse/lsp4jakarta/README.md

 ## Building the Language Server for Jakarta EE and Eclipse IDE Client

-1. Run `./buildAll.sh` to create the `jarkata-ls-1.0-SNAPSHOT-jar-with-dependencies.jar` and move it into the `jakarata-elcipse` folder
+1. Run `./buildAll.sh` to create the `jarkata-ls-1.0-SNAPSHOT-jar-with-dependencies.jar` and move it into the `jakarata-eclipse` folder

 2. Install Eclipse Plugin Development Environment (step 1 here: https://medium.com/@ravi_theja/creating-your-first-eclipse-plugin-9b1b5ba33b58)